carriecarter/simple-database/LAB.md

 TDD the above methods on the `Store` class.
 Test that the objects are handled correctly by using the API methods, but do **not** test that the files were written to the directory

-Tests:
+### Tests

-* For the setup, make sure the directory to pass to the store has been removed and then recreated _for each test_
+For the setup, make sure the directory to pass to the store has been removed and then recreated _for each test_

+Here are suggested tests (in order):

 1. Pass an object to the `.save` method and assert that the saved object has an _id property.
 Use that _id to `.get` the object and test that "got" object is semantically the same as original object.
 2. Pass a bad id to `.get` and assert that `null` is returned for the callback.